Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/amazon-s3-import.md

 ## Overview

 With Amplitude’s Amazon S3 Import, you can import event, group properties, or user properties into your Amplitude projects from an AWS S3 bucket.
- Use Amazon S3 Import to backfill large amounts of existing data, connect existing data pipelines to Amplitude, ingesting large volumes of data where you need high throughput and latency is less sensitive.
+ Use Amazon S3 Import to backfill large amounts of existing data, connect existing data pipelines to Amplitude, and ingest large volumes of data where you need high throughput and latency is less sensitive.

 During setup, you configure conversion rules to control how events are instrumented.
  After Amazon S3 Import is set up and enabled, Amplitude's ingestion service continuously discovers data files in S3 buckets and then converts and ingest events.

-Amazon S3 Import setup is broken into five main phases:
+Amazon S3 Import setup is broken into four main phases:

 1. Examine your existing dataset.
 2. Add a new Amazon S3 Import source in Amplitude.
 3. Set up converter configuration.
-4. Test your setup.
+4. Test.
-5. Maintain.

 ## Getting started

 ### Prerequisites

-Before you start, make sure you’ve taken care of a few prerequisites.
+Before you start, make sure you’ve taken care of some prerequisites.

 - Make sure you have admin permissions for your Amplitude org.
 - Make sure that a project exists to receive the data.
 If not, create a new project.
-- Ensure your S3 bucket contains data files ready to be ingested.
+- Make sure your S3 bucket has data files ready to be ingested.
 They must conform to the mappings that you outline in your converter file.

 Before you can ingest data, review your dataset and consider best practices.
 Make sure your dataset contains the data you want to ingest, and any required fields.